Kemonozume/json_conv/README.md

 JSON God lets you deserialize JSON into an instance of any type.
 Simply pass the type as the second argument to `god.deserialize`.

+If the class has a `fromJson` constructor, it will be called instead.

 ```dart
 class Child {